ga-curriculum/mlops-fundamentals/README.md

 ## About

-MLOps (Machine Learning Operations) is the practice of applying DevOps principles to machine learning workflows.
+MLOps (Machine Learning Operations) applies DevOps principles to machine learning workflows.
 It ensures that ML models are deployed, monitored, and maintained efficiently in production environments.
 This module will provide hands-on experience in implementing MLOps principles using practical tools and techniques.

 ### **By the end of this module, you will be able to:**
 - **Understand** the key challenges of operationalizing ML models.
 - **Define** MLOps and its core principles.
-- **Identify** best practices for versioning, testing, and deploying ML models.
+- **Apply** best practices for versioning, testing, and deploying ML models.
 - **Compare** common MLOps tools and their use cases.
-- **Modify** an existing ML pipeline to incorporate essential MLOps components.
+- **Enhance** an existing ML pipeline to incorporate essential MLOps components.

 ## Content